 Prior to the beginning of each semester of attendance, students are required to register in accordance with Detroit Mercy procedures.
 Registration must be completed before the student can attend classes.
 Students will receive a tuition billing statement from the University.
-Registration is accomplished through TitanPass (https://my.udmercy.edu) (requires login).
+Registration is accomplished through "my portal" on the Detroit Mercy website (requires login).